Anal Sac Disease in Dogs & Cats

 If your pet has an abscess, your veterinarian may recommend hot compresses, every 8 to 12 hours, for 20 minutes, to provide relief.
 Weekly flushing and a steroid-antibiotic ointment infusion may also help.

-Essential Tip: Essentials PetCare offers anal sac expression for only $20.
+Essential Tip: Essentials PetCare offers anal sac expression for only $30 with a doctor and $20 with a technician at select clinics.
 See our affordable pricing for all services.

 The visit for anal sac expression in your pet at Essentials PetCare takes 15 minutes on average.